mlvlab/VDRP/README.md

-# VDRP
-[NeurIPS 2025] Official code for Visual Diversity and Region-aware Prompt learning for Zero-shot HOI detection
+# [NeurIPS 2025] Official code for Visual Diversity and Region-aware Prompt learning for Zero-shot HOI detection

 ### Dataset
 Follow the process of [UPT](https://github.com/fredzzhang/upt).